 Overall, the need for certain skills has moved to the forefront of the hiring process — in some cases ahead of education and experience.
 As a result, skills-based pay practices are often deployed to attract new talent.
-However, even though organisations are assessing skills when hiring (with a view to achieving their strategic goals), many companies still have no formal skills-based rewards in place to recognise and drive in-house skills development.
+However, even though organizations are assessing skills when hiring (with a view to achieving their strategic goals), many companies still have no formal skills-based rewards in place to recognize and drive in-house skills development.

 This poses the question: are companies over-focusing on skills during the hiring process, while under-focusing on building and retaining the skills they need to advance their business priorities?